stregkoden/keyframes/README.md

 ## Usage
 Use the console commands to load and control the script.
 You need to load it each time you change the map.

-Optionally, bind your keys to the commands to improve your workflow.
+Optionally, bind your keys to improve your workflow.
 You can find some examples at the bottom of the [keyframes.cfg](csgo/cfg/keyframes.cfg) file.

-Before uncommenting the keyboard binds in the config file, make sure you have a backup of your config.
+Before uncommenting the keyboard binds in the config file, make sure you have a backup of your own config.

 Command               | Description
 --------------------- | -------------------